-- Clear specific rules which the child must uphold in order to remain in school. - Further sanctions an immediate consequence of breaking the contract. - Reviewed weekly. - Parents, Trust representative, Behaviour Lead for Trust informed, Director of Education.
+- Clear specific rules which the child must uphold in order to remain in school. - Further sanctions an immediate consequence of breaking the contract.

-If behaviour improves return to PSP If not move to 4
+- Reviewed weekly. - Parents, Trust representative, Behaviour Lead for Trust informed, Director of Education.

-4. (Head)
+If behaviour improves return to PSP

-Internal Exclusion (up to 5 days)
+4. (Head) Internal Exclusion (up to 5 days)